 - Improved the availability of informational materials to targeted sectors

-- Developed and maintains an active Twitter feed
+- Developed and maintains a Twitter feed

 - Created standardized universal recycling symbols free for use